During these uncertain times, how can we help?

 As a court-appointed special advocate, volunteers receive in-depth training to advocate in court and in the community for the needs and rights of children in foster care.
 These volunteers report to the court in the best interest of the child.
 CASA volunteers come from all walks of life and professions and have one thing in common: they care about children.
-CASA CONNECTION VOLUNTEERS MUST LIVE LOCALLY NEAR PLATTE OR COLFAX COUNTIES IN NEBRASKA.
+CASA CONNECTION VOLUNTEERS MUST LIVE LOCALLY NEAR PLATTE, COLFAX or NANCE COUNTIES IN NEBRASKA.
 If you are not local please search for the CASA program nearest you.

 CASA volunteers complete a 30-hour pre-service training, which can be done virtually.
 Once they are assigned to a case, they can expect to spend an average of about 6-10 hours a month getting to know the child, gathering information, exploring resources to meet the child’s needs, representing the child in court and writing reports.
 Volunteers receive ongoing education and support from their local program as well as from the National CASA Association.